 One thing I do for no practical reason but for pure enjoyment is try to figure out which composer and which music had the most impact on me in the year that just passed.

 I wrote the above in January 2021.
 I did not realize it at the time, but this started a new tradition.
-From now on, every January I’ll be adding to this list.
+From now on, every January I’ll be adding to and updating this list.

 1988 was the year of “Barcelona,” a single released by Queen’s Freddie Mercury and Spanish soprano Montserrat Caballe.

 1989 was the year of Fritz Kreisler.
 My “American” aunt – my father’s younger sister who immigrated to the US in 1979 – visited Russia for the first time since she’d left and brought me a Walkman and one tape – Kreisler’s “Liebesfreud.”

 In the summer of 1991, I was 18 years old.
 My family was preparing to emigrate to the United States.
 I was sent to a summer camp on the Black Sea.
 A few weeks later, I was expelled from the camp.
 I only vaguely remember the reason, but I am pretty sure it had to do with my refusal to stay within the camp’s borders, as well as probably drinking and breaking other rules.

 When given a choice by camp administrators as to where I should be sent, I chose Saratov.
 My Aunt Natasha, my mother’s sister and the closest person I had to a mother (my mom passed away when I was 11), lived in Saratov, a 400-year-old Russian city on the Volga River.
 My mother’s side of the family had been evacuated to Saratov during World War II from Vitebsk, Belarus.